padreati/rapaio/README.md

     * two unpaired samples t test with same variance
     * two unpaired samples Welch t test with different variances
     * two paired samples test for testing sample mean of differences
+* Kolmogorov Smirnoff KS test
+    * one sample test for testing if a sample belongs to a distribution
+    * two samples test for testing if both samples comes from the same distribution

 **Frame Filters**